-DTU Space is monitoring the Earths magnetic field with a network of ground stations in Greenland, Denmark, and the South Atlantic.
+DTU Space is monitoring the Earths magnetic field with a network of ground stations in Greenland, Faroe Islands and Denmark.
 An array with 18 stations at coastal locations and one on the Ice Cap is operated in Greenland.
 Previously 5 stations were maintained on the Greenland Ice Cap in cooperation with Virginia Tech, USA.
 All stations provide full vector geomagnetic field information with 1 Hz resolution.
-THL, GDH, NAQ, BFE and TDC are geomagnetic observatories and calibrated to INTERMAGNET standards.
+THL, GDH, NAQ and BFE are geomagnetic observatories and calibrated to INTERMAGNET standards.

 List of magnetic ground stations